 Take a look at the report that Arity recently published based on our live webinar about the shifts in transportation and driving behaviors during COVID-19.
-Most people are driving less, but some people are driving more.
+Mobility and commuter data shows that most people are driving less, but some people are driving more.
 Of those people who are still on the road, overall, they’re driving faster.
 And, in general, people are driving differently, with weekend and weekday behaviors blurring together.

-What can we, as a society, do with this data?
+What can we, as a society, do with this behavioral data?
 That is the question.
 Arity certainly has a ton of data.
 We always have.
 That report I just mentioned is based on more than 23 million active telematics connections from diverse sources.
-We see this difficult time as an opportunity to dig into that data to show the differences that might impact our customers’ and other industries’ lives and livelihoods.
+We see this difficult time as an opportunity to dig into that information — from commuter data to industrial transportation — to show the differences that might impact our customers’ and other industries’ lives and livelihoods.

 So no, this is NOT business as usual.
 We’re all making a new normal.

 One reason mobile app publishers like to work with Arity is that we can help them monetize data in their app by running ads that are unique to the app subscribers and how they get from point A to point B. These ads are based on real-world behavioral data about how people move, and how people move is rapidly and dramatically changing.

 Marketing must change because trends are changing.
 Consumers are changing how they buy and where they go and how frequently, and the changes are happening whip-lash quickly.
 Old ways of predicting behaviors based on history are no longer effective when history is so different than what is happening today.